 Most of our boats have at least 2 or 3 triple cabins.
-On some boats (A-Cat and A-Extra), three people can share one cabin – 1 person in a single bed and 2 in a double bed.
+On some boats (A-Cat and Premier for example), three people can share one cabin – 1 person in a single bed and 2 in a double bed, bunk-bed style.

 Solo travellers can share a cabin with another solo traveller or person from another group.
 We only match people up of the same gender, and we can let you know at the time of booking if this is not possible due to passenger configurations.
 There is always the option of a single supplement as well (see below).